spwhite1337/website/README.md

         - Test connection: `ssh -T git@github.com`
     - `sudo git clone https://github.com/spwhite1337/website.git`
     - `cd website`
-    - `source initialization.sh`
+    - `source initialization.sh` to download vim packages, docker, docker-compose

 ### 2.)
 Serve App from EC2

 - `cd website`
+- Optional: Open a `tmux` session: `tmux new -s webserver` (attach later with `tmux attach -t webserver`)
 - `sudo docker-compose up --build`
     - Optional: Test your app based on the public IP address on the EC2 (http only)

 ### 3.)
 Configure AWS

-- Starting with a EC2 server over HTTP (see Step 1a) and a registered domain name (e.g., `scottpwhite.com`, I used Amazon Route 53 for domain registration)
+- Starting with a EC2 server over HTTP (see Step 1-2) and a registered domain name (e.g., `scottpwhite.com`, I used Amazon Route 53 for domain registration)
 - Make a "Target Group" in AWS that contains the EC2 instance hosting the website
 - Create a certificate in AWS Certificate Manager (ACM) for the domain name
 - Create an Application Load Balancer that (i) redirects HTTP to HTTPS, (ii) forwards HTTPS requests to the Target Group containing the EC2 instance hosting the webpage with the associated Certificate from ACM
 - Register the certificate and load balancer in the DNS records for the domain.
+    - First time took a couple days for the domain to load reasonably fast

 Requests sent to `https://scottpwhite.com` (`http` redirects) will first go to the Load Balancer which then forwards them (with SSL certification, auto-renewing) to the Target Group containing the EC2 instance running the site.
-If we need to beef up servers or add more we simply add them to the Target Group and direct them in the front end of the site.
+If we need to change servers or add more we simply attach them to the Target Group - no need to re-route any DNS records.